sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-restore/sdk-android-flows-restore.md

     Flow.start(this, flowContext)
     ```

 5. Before removing all the data managed by the Flows component, the reset flow will notify the `ApplicationReset` event.
-You can use the `onApplicationReset` callback of the `FlowStateListener` instance to insert its own logic for application reset, for example to clear the data managed by the client code and un-register the push token.
+You can use the `onApplicationReset` callback of the `FlowStateListener` instance to insert its own logic for application reset, for example to clear the data managed by the client code and unregister the push token.

     In Android Studio, on Windows, press **`Ctrl+N`**, or, on a Mac, press **`command+O`**, and type **`WizardFlowStateListener`** to open `WizardFlowStateListener.kt`.
 On Windows, press **`Ctrl+F12`**, or, on a Mac, press **`command+F12`**, and type **`onApplicationReset`** to move to the `onApplicationReset` method.